0-don/terra-track/README.md

 cargo run
 ```

-This command will display all open instances of port 80 in the US.

-For detailed usage guidance, please refer to our [documentation](https://github.com/don-cryptus/terra-track/docs).

 ## Contributing:

-Contributions from the community are welcome!
-Whether it's a bug report, feature suggestion, or code contribution, every bit helps improve TerraTrack.
+Join us in refining TerraTrack!
+Be it bug reports, feature suggestions, or direct code contributions, we highly value and appreciate the community's involvement.

 1. Fork the repository.
 2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your enhancements: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Open a pull request.
+5. Submit a pull request.

-For detailed contribution guidelines, see our [CONTRIBUTING.md](https://github.com/don-cryptus/terra-track/CONTRIBUTING.md).
+For a detailed walkthrough on contributing, please refer to our [CONTRIBUTING.md](https://github.com/don-cryptus/terra-track/CONTRIBUTING.md).

 ## License:

-This project is under the MIT License - view the [LICENSE.md](https://github.com/don-cryptus/terra-track/LICENSE.md) file for specifics.
+TerraTrack is licensed under the MIT License.
+Dive into the specifics in our [LICENSE.md](https://github.com/don-cryptus/terra-track/LICENSE.md) file.

-## Acknowledgments:

-- [Name of Contributor 1]
-- [Name of Contributor 2]
-- Thanks to all community members who have contributed to this initiative.